True Happiness and Renewal of Practice at Year's End

 But view of being and view of non-being is not—is not possible to accept, you know.
 We can accept one of the two, but we cannot accept two of those viewpoint.
 And here there is another problem for us.
 But when you faced—when you face this second problem, you will be said to be a Buddhist.
 And you will give up to rely on your intellectual understanding of teaching, and you will start our practice to accept this kind of paradox.

 Recently I asked you and I want you to reflect on why you seek for, you know—why you study Buddhism.
 Because I think this point is not—if this point is not fully understood, it may be difficult to put whole spiritual and physical power in our practice.
-Usually maybe in your practice without thinking about our life more deeply and you try to if you have problem, you will try to solve it by means of practice or teaching, but if you really think about whether your view of life is right or wrong, whether you are trying to attain something which is possible to attain, or you are doing—you are trying to accomplish something which is not possible to accomplish, then you will not be sincere enough to practice our way because you are always fascinated by some teaching or candy, you know.
+Usually maybe in your practice without thinking about our life more deeply and you try to if you have problem, you will try to solve it by means of practice or teaching, but if you really think about whether your view of life is right or wrong, whether you are trying to attain something which is possible to attain, or you are doing—you are trying to accomplish something which is not possible to accomplish, then you will not be sincere enough to practice our way because you are always fascinated by some teaching or chanting, you know.
 We don't know—what we study in intellectual way is very shallow, but what you actually experience it is very deep.

 When—after—when I came to America, you know, I found very, you know—I found—special, some special food for me, you know, and I enjoy it.
 Since then I’m—I enjoy it very much—that was potato [laughs, laughter].
 Your potato was—is delicious to me, [laughter] but I don't know [laughs] if it is so for you or not.
 I don't know, you know, what kind of nourishment potato has.
 I haven't studied anything about potato, but I like it very much [laughs].
 The reason why I like it—I figure out—I don't know why, you know—when I was in Japan, of course, I liked it, but I didn't think I like it potato so much!
 [Laughs.]